JaredBears/CIS-242/Labs/Lab4/README.md

     - Enter 10 integers for the second list when prompted.
     - The program will automatically generate 10 random integers for the third list.
     - The program will then compare the three lists and display whether they are identical or not.
+    - The program will also display the highest and lowest values in each list, and which elements are the same and how many there are.

 ## File Structure
 ```